Gender Task Force Formation Suggested For Help Of Vulnerable Population In Flood Affected Areas - UrduPoint

 Gender Task Force Formation Suggested For Help Of Vulnerable Population In Flood Affected Areas

-PESHAWAR, (UrduPoint / Pakistan Point News - 7th Sep, 2025) In response to the devastating floods wreaking catastrophic damages to life and property, formation of a specialized Gender Task Force Group has been suggested to ensure safety and proper rehabilitation of vulnerable populations including women, children, elderly and transgender community who often face heightened risks during disasters.
+PESHAWAR, (UrduPoint / Pakistan Point News - 8th Sep, 2025) In response to the devastating floods wreaking catastrophic damage to life and property, formation of a specialized Gender Task Force Group has been suggested to ensure safety and proper rehabilitation of vulnerable populations, including women, children, elderly and transgender community, who often face heightened risks during disasters.

-The meeting was attended by Provincial Ombudsperson Khyber Pakhtunkwha, Rubab Mehdi, Managing Trustee Noor education Trust, Rukshanda Naz, Programme Director Da Hawa Lur, Shawana Shah, Farzana Riaz, President Trans Action KP, social activists, lawyers and media person.
+The meeting was attended by Provincial Ombudsperson Khyber Pakhtunkhwa, Rubab Mehdi, Managing Trustee Noor education Trust, Rukshanda Naz, Programme Director Da Hawa Lur, Shawana Shah, Farzana Riaz, President Trans Action KP, social activists, lawyers and media persons.

-Provincial Ombudsperson, Rubab Mehdi stressed urgent flood response needs including safe and accessible washrooms, free legal help desk for families who have lost documentation, distribution of hygiene kits, community medical camps, targeted ration support for vulnerable groups.
+Provincial Ombudsperson, Rubab Mehdi, stressed urgent flood response needs, including safe and accessible washrooms, a free legal help desk for families who have lost documentation, distribution of hygiene kits, community medical camps, and targeted ration support for vulnerable groups.

 The meeting participants also proposed that support be extended to local women engaged in skilled entrepreneurship.

-Speaking on the occasion, President Trans Action KP, Farzana Riaz informed that around 27 transgender including 22 in Buner and 7 in Swat have received damages to their properties and are in need of help.
+Speaking on the occasion, President Trans Action KP, Farzana Riaz, informed that around 27 transgender including 22 in Buner and 7 in Swat, have received damages to their properties and need help.

-In response to lack of identity documentation which has been lost due to flash floods, the committee members stressed upon NADRA to find a way out because relief goods delivery is also based on provision of essential documents.
+In response to lack of identity documentation, which has been lost due to flash floods, the committee members stressed to NADRA to find a way out because relief goods delivery is also based on the provision of essential documents.

-Rakshanda Naz said in such post disaster scenario pregnant women and the new born are in dire need of medical support and special steps should be taken for their protection.
+Rakshanda Naz said in such a post-disaster scenario, pregnant women and the newborn are in dire need of medical support and special steps should be taken for their protection.

-They said after losing family members and properties, the flood victims especially women and children are experiencing sever psychological trauma and need counselling from professional persons.
+They said after losing family members and properties, the flood victims, especially women and children, are experiencing severe psychological trauma and need counselling from professional persons.

-The Legal Committee meeting also held discussion on establishing a mechanism for Human Rights Defenders.
+The Legal Committee meeting also discussed establishing a mechanism for Human Rights Defenders.

-In this regard it was suggested that relief volunteers and human right defenders should be trained for their own safety and protection.
+In this regard, it was suggested that relief volunteers and human rights defenders should be trained for their own safety and protection.

 Recent Stories